Many people have childhood memories of firing a .22 rifle for the first time.

 What’s the Difference Between Centerfire and Rimfire Ammo?

-Despite being made up of the same components, rimfire and centerfire are quite different, and the biggest difference between the two types of ammunition lies in their names.
+Despite being made up of the same components, rimfire and centerfire are quite different.
+The biggest difference between the two types of ammunition is in their names.

 Rimfire bullets are ignited by striking the rim of the cartridge.
 And as you might have guessed, centerfire ammo is ignited striking the center.